-$Full\ Download:\ http://testbanklive.com/download/essentials-of-federal-taxation-2016-edition-7 th-edition-spilker-solutions-manual and the second second$

-Solutions Manual - McGraw-Hill's Taxation
+Full Download: http://testbanklive.com/download/essentials-of-federal-taxation-3rd-edition-spilker-solutions-manual/ Solutions Manual - McGraw-Hill's Taxation, by Spilker et al.

 (77) [LO6] Using the same facts from the previous problem, how would your answer change if Randy estimates that there is only a 20 percent chance that the position will be sustained upon audit or judicial proceeding?